audioxide/data/data/posts/20150523-reviews-muse-origin-of-symmetry.md

   - "#ffffff"
   - "#323944"
 pullquote: Breathless, explosive music
-summary: It's breathless, explosive music; the kind of stuff that compels listeners to pick up an instrument or start a band.
+summary: It's breathless, explosive music; the kind that compels listeners to pick up an instrument or start a band.
 Origin of Symmetry listens like a spectacular jam — with all the unpolished, patchy, brazen energy that entails — and all in all it's pretty rad, man.
 week: 17
 blurb: There are few better highs than Muse in top gear.
 It's breathless, explosive music; the kind that compels listeners to pick up an instrument or start a band.
 artistMBID: 9c9f1380-2516-4fc9-a3e6-f9f61941d090